OHDSI/DataQualityDashboard/README.md

 View checks
 ===========
-To see description of checks using within R, execute the command bellow:
+To see description of checks using R, execute the command bellow:
 ```
 View(read.csv(system.file("csv","OMOP_CDMv5.3.1_Check_Descriptions.csv",package="DataQualityDashboard"),as.is=T))
 ```